Emergency Management rutland

 FEMA-approved LHMPs are accomplished by:

-• conducting risk assessments
+• conducting risk assessments and outlining vulnerability to key community assets.

-• developing a comprehensive and action-orientated strategy.
+• developing a comprehensive and action-orientated strategy to minimize harm.

 Hazard Mitigation Strategy

-Rutland Regional Emergency Management Committee
+Rutland Regional Emergency Management Committee (REMC)

-Improve Regional Preparedness
+Improving Regional Preparedness

-The purpose of the REMC is to coordinate emergency planning and preparedness activities to improve the region’s ability to prepare for, respond to, and recover from all disasters.
-We have 54 voting members (2 per municipality) and many non-voting members representing fire, police, rescue, medical providers, schools, and more.
+The purpose of the Rutland Regional Emergency Management Committee is to coordinate emergency planning and preparedness activities to improve the region’s ability to prepare for, respond to, and recover from all disasters.
+The REMC has over fifty (50) voting members and many more non-voting members including representation from: regional fire and police departments, hospitals, medical and rescue services and schools, to name a few.

 Response & Recovery

-Your Local Liaison in a Disaster
+Your Local Liaison in a Disaster!

 Subscribe to Our Newsletter